 The weather in Finland is quite diverse.
 Being located in the Eurasian continent's coastal zone, Finland is both in a maritime and a continental climate.

-The weather in Finland is variable and can change very quickly, which is common for weather in Scandinavia.
+Finland's weather is variable and can change very quickly, which is common for weather in Scandinavia.
 When there are winds from the west, the weather is generally warm and clear in most parts of Finland.
 Finland is located in the zone where tropical and polar air masses meet, so the Finnish weather tends to change quickly, especially in the winter months.

-Finland's weather is not as cold as many think: The Finnish average mean temperatures are higher than that of other regions in the same latitudes, such as south Greenland).
+And Finland's weather is not as cold as many think: The Finnish average mean temperatures are higher than that of other regions in the same latitudes, such as south Greenland.
 The temperature is raised mainly by warm airflows from the Atlantic, and also by the Baltic Sea.

 The summer offers great weather in Finland.
 In the Finnish South and central Finland, summer weather is mild and warm, just like in other parts of southern Scandinavia, whereas Finland's winters are long and cold.
 In northern parts of Finland, you can find snow on the ground for upwards of 90 days each year.
 The mildest weather in winter is found in southwestern Finland amongst the countless islands in the Baltic Sea.

 Finland's weather makes a big difference in which month you will want to travel to this Scandinavian country.
 Finnish weather is the warmest in July and the coldest in February.
 February is also the driest month in Finland, while August weather is the wettest time of year.

 Popular Areas in Finland